3D color scan of the head of a Texas horned lizard

 More about this Image

-At the National Science Foundation-supported UTCT, researchers use a nondestructive technique for visualizing features in the interior of opaque solid objects as well as obtain digital information on their 3D geometries and properties.
+At the U.S. National Science Foundation-supported UTCT, researchers use a nondestructive technique for visualizing features in the interior of opaque solid objects as well as obtain digital information on their 3D geometries and properties.

 In this particular visualization application, the external skin and internal skeleton are depicted using a color-mapping scheme that represents the distance from the skin to the bone, giving some of the lizard head reconstruction a polychromatic tie-dyed appearance.